Asthma Friendly Childcare Settings

-In Georgia, an estimated 497,000 (11%) of children ages 0-17 have asthma; among them, children aged 0-4 have the highest rate of emergency room visits due to asthma.
+In Georgia, an estimated 9% of children ages 0-17 have asthma; among them, children aged 0-4 have the highest hospitalization rate and second highest rate of emergency room visits due to asthma.
 Many of Georgia’s children aged 0-4 spend most of their day in a childcare setting.
 Early child care providers are in a unique position to contribute to the reduction in emergency room visits in this age group by understanding asthma and asthma management in order to address asthma-related illnesses and emergencies.
 In Georgia there is a current lack of targeted, evidenced based asthma education programs designed for and effectively disseminated to early child care and Kindergarten providers.

 Georgia Asthma Management Education for Childcare Settings (GAME-CS)